+My name is Porter Nilsson, Licensed Acupuncturist, Masters of Science in Oriental Medicine, and Doctor of Oriental Medicine.
 After graduating honors in Biology and Chemistry from Antioch College in Yellow Springs Ohio, I began Medical School at the University of Virginia School of Medicine in 1988.
-Although it was a fascinating time, I found that I was drawn to Traditional Chinese Medicine and moved to Los Angeles where I enrolled in the Master’s of Science degree program at Samra University.
+I found that I was drawn to Traditional Chinese Medicine and moved to Los Angeles in 1991.
+There I enrolled in the Master’s of Science of Oriental Medicine program at Samra University.

-I am currently licensed in the Commonwealth of Virginia to practice Acupuncture and Traditional Chinese Medicine, and am board certified as a Diplomat of Oriental Medicine (DOM) by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-I have extensive post-graduate specialty study in the treatment of infertility.
-I have also done advanced post-graduate study at the New England School of Acupuncture.
-Additionally I have been trained in the specialty of Facial Acupuncture (Acupuncture Face lift), as well as the NADA (National Acupuncture Detoxification Association) protocol for substance abuse support and detoxification.
+I am currently licensed in the Commonwealth of Virginia to practice Acupuncture and Traditional Chinese Medicine, and am board certified as a Doctor of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+I have extensive post-graduate study in the treatment of infertility.
+I have advanced post-graduate study from the New England School of Acupuncture.

 I am a nationally registered medic/EMT and have spent several years over the decades working as such.
-As an undergraduate I worked in two separate research labs at VCU Sanger Hall where respectively I conducted research into chemical senses (taste neurophysiology), and opiate mechanisms of pain modulation, and have been published in two journal articles.
-I also spent six months at the NIH in Bethesda in the lab of a Nobel Laureate Physician that researched Spongiform Encephalopathies such as Kuru, Parkinson’s and Alzheimer’s Disease, and in 1982 was one of the few laboratories beginning investigation into the then newly recognized AIDS virus.
+As an undergraduate I worked in two separate research laboratories at VCU Sanger Hall where respectively I participated in research into chemical senses (taste neurophysiology), and opiate mechanisms of pain modulation, and have been published in two journal articles.
+I also spent six months at the National Institutes of Health in Bethesda in the lab of a Nobel Laureate Physician that researched spongiform encephalopathies such as Kuru, Parkinson’s and Alzheimer’s Disease, and in 1982 was one of the few laboratories beginning investigation into the then newly recognized AIDS virus.

 I am located in Cary Court in Carytown, Richmond.
 The towns and cities convenient to my office include Richmond, and the towns of Henrico County and the surrounding areas.